Arch of Trajan (Benevento): Description

 The frieze on the entablature portrays Trajan's triumphal procession after his victory over Dacia.
 On each of the pylons, between the corner pilasters, are two panels, one above the other, with scenes and allegories of imperial activities (Trajan's formal arrival at Rome, the concession of Roman citizenship to the auxiliaries, Trajan welcomed by the Senate, the Roman People and the Equestrian order, and others).
 They are separated by narrower decorative panels depicting Victories offering sacrifices of bulls in the center and Amazons at the top.

 The pendentives of the archway depict personifications of the Danube and of Mesopotamia on the outer side, and Victory and Military Loyalty on the side facing the city, accompanied by the genii of the Four Seasons.
 On the arch's keystones are further personifications: Fortune on the outer, and Rome on the city side.
 The internal façade of the archway has two wide sculpted panels, portraying scenes of Trajan in Benevento: on the left (from inside the city) is the Sacrifice for the opening of the Via Traiana, with the emperor flanked by lictors, while on the right is the institution of the alimenta (a beneficent institution created by Trajan to help children in Roman Italy), symbolized by pieces of bread on the table in the center, with personifications of Italian cities with children.
 The vault has a coffered ceiling, in the center of which is a personification of the Emperor crowned by Victory.

+The dedicatory inscription on the attis reads: